matystl/redux-effect-reducers/README.md

 Effect should be anything that is pure.
 So object is ok.
 Function is also ok.
 Promises are not ok.
-What happen with effects is that after you dispach action and you return effects they are colleted by enableEffects store enhencer into queue and shoved back into dispach.
+What happen with effects is that after you dispach action and you return effects they are colleted by enableEffects store enhencer into queue and shoved back into dispach path(through middlewares).
 Note that that listeners are notified only after every effect has been dispached.

 ###So that mean i can dispach from reducer?